-A student may not participate in any athletic competition, extra-curricular activity or co-curricular performances/competition during a suspension (in-school or out-of-school), an investigation, a pending hearing or other appeal/review of any discipline matter.
+A student may not participate in any athletic competition, extra-curricular activity or co-curricular performances/competition during a suspension (in-school or out-of-school).
 Students may resume participation in any athletic competitions, extra-curricular and co-curricular activities the next day following the suspension.
 Students may attend practice and rehearsal while assigned in-school suspension with approval from their school's administration.